sashatumko/SimpleRestAPI/README.md

 $ mvn package
 $ java -jar target/restapi-0.0.1-SNAPSHOT.jar
 ```

-In order for this to work you must have Apache Maven and H2 installed.
+In order for this to work you must have Apache Maven installed,
-Due to this I've also included the executable in the target directory.
+so I've also included the executable in the target directory.
+The server runs on `localhost:8080`
+You also need to have H2 installed.
+The H2 console can be accessed
+at `localhost:8080/h2` with JDBC URL `jdbc:h2:mem:products`, username `centric` and no password.

 ### API